PROFILE

 factories are privately owned, and others are

-A railway connects Burkina with the port of
+two years.
+A railway connects Burkina with the

-mi.) away.
-Due to the closure of the border with
+(712 mi.) away.
+Due to the closure of the border

-Burkina Faso are paved.
-Domestic air service and
+towns in Burkina Faso are paved.
+Domestic air

 FOREIGN RELATIONS